averemee-si/oraaud-kafka/README.md

 select NAME, VALUE from v$parameter where NAME in ('audit_sys_operations', 'audit_file_dest','audit_trail');
 REM or use 'show parameter' command
 ```
-Is it recommended to set **audit_file_dest** to separate filesystem/LUN/etc from RDBMS datafiles and logfiles.
+Is it recommended to set **audit_file_dest** to separate filesystem/LUN/etc from RDBMS datafiles, tempfiles and logfiles.

 We recommend to set **audit_sys_operations** to  **TRUE**.